top of page

 ✔ Fuller body (especially with a French press)

-Tall black coffee is great for those who enjoy sipping slowly, as the flavours evolve as it cools.
+Filter coffee is great for those who enjoy sipping slowly, as the flavours evolve as it cools.

 2. What is an Americano?